vastoboy/Caesar-Light/README.md

 ## Setup Elasticsearch
-* Before using Packet-Sniffer, ensure that you have Elasticsearch installed and configured.
+* Before using Caesar-Light, ensure that you have Elasticsearch installed and configured.
 Elasticsearch is used for storing and indexing captured packet data.
 Follow these steps to set up Elasticsearch:

 * Install Elasticsearch: Download and install Elasticsearch from the official Elasticsearch website.